 Welcome to my blog – which exists for no real purpose whatsoever other than as somewhere for me to put bits and pieces.

 QTH is Leeds, UK, IO93eu.
 I’ve been interested in radio all my life from around 6 years old.
-51 years on I thought it about time I finally got licensed and so I got my Foundation licence just before Christmas 2016.
-Time permitting I now plan to go the two further steps to the full licence.
+51 years on I thought it about time I finally got licensed and so I got my Foundation licence just before Christmas 2016, and the Intermediate in October 2018.
+Next stop, full.

 While at school one of my main interests was RTTY.
 Back then I used to purchase old and broken Creed 7E’s, repair them and sell them on.
 Well, ok, there were only a few, but still.
 At one stage I had two 7E’s plus a tape punch and a tape reader, a Marconi HU11 terminal unit / decoder with two front panel neons for mark and space, connected up to a Murphy B40 (I had a B41 too but never found much to decode).
 Apart from air traffic data (those endless columns of figures) the Russian news station TASS was always interesting to read because of the spin it put on Western things!
 Remember this was the 1970’s, no Web or indeed any electronic information, it was radio / TV or papers, so Russian propaganda-laden news coming out of a teleprinter in my workshop was rather different.